mlibrary/about-publishing/src/content/stories/opening-access-to-books-increases-reach-and-engagement.md

   text: ''
 story_image:
   alt: >-
-    In a room covered mostly with shadow, a student with short hair sits at a table in front of a window with their laptop open.
-The tops of trees and a nearby building can be seen through the window.
+    A photograph of a student sitting at a library table in front of tall windows overlooking trees.
   caption: ''
   credit: ''
   file: /assets/libpub_3033.jpg